 My Favorite: Travellers Autobarn

 Their designs and layouts have proven to be very successful in these harsh environments and have now made a move to the USA (currently West Coast).
-This is great news for people searching for the perfect camper, because (spoiler alert), Travellers Autobarn offers the most bang for buck on this list.
+This is great news for people searching for the perfect camper, because (spoiler alert), Travellers Autobarn offers the most bang for your buck on this list.